anthonynamnam/brainstation_capstone/README.md

 5. `engine_size` The size of the car engine

 ### ✅ Feature Selection 📤 <a class="anchor" id="select"></a>
-- Prinicipal Component Analysis
+- Principal Component Analysis
     - We tested PCA with 90% and 95% variance explained.
-But PCA is not useful to improve model performance in our dataset.
+However, PCA is not useful to improve model performance in our dataset.
     - The possible reasons are:
-        1. We removed features with less predictive power during feature engineering phase.
+        1. We removed features with less predictive power during the feature engineering phase.
         2. We have only around 20 columns, which may not require any dimension reduction.

 ### ✅ Model Deployment 🚛 <a class="anchor" id="deploy"></a>